bqplot/bqplot/docs/usage/object-model.md

 __Object Model__ is a verbose but fully customizable object-oriented API for plotting.
 Lower level constructs like scales, axes etc. have to explicitly constructed.
 For detailed usage refer to the [example notebooks](https://github.com/bqplot/bqplot/tree/master/examples/Marks/Object%20Model) using `Object Model`.

-__Object Model__ can be used to build re-usable plotting widgets and widget libraries.
+__Object Model__ can be used to build reusable plotting widgets and widget libraries.
 More details can be found in [here]